mlutx/cairn/README.md

    ANTHROPIC_MODEL_NAME=claude-sonnet-4-20250514
    ```

    Create a `repos.json` file in the root of the project with the following structure.
-Add an entry for each repository you want to connect.
+Group repositories by owner to avoid duplicating installation IDs.
     ```json
     {
-      "connected_repos": [
-        {
+      "your-github-username-or-org": {
-          "name": "your-repo-name",
-          "owner": "your-github-username-or-org",
+        "connected_repos": ["your-repo-name", "another-repo"],
         "installation_id": 12345678
       },
-        {
+      "another-owner": {
-          "name": "another-repo",
-          "owner": "your-github-username-or-org",
+        "connected_repos": ["different-repo"],
         "installation_id": 87654321
       }
-      ]
     }
     ```
 ---